How to Hire an Intern (+ Free Intern Agreement Template)

 Step 3: Review Resumes & Interview

-Even though the intern will not be a permanent part of your company, you should still carefully review their resume.
-Be sure that the intern has the skills necessary to perform the job at hand.
-While they may not have a lot of work experience, they can provide educational experiences on their resumes to showcase their skills.
+Be sure that the intern has the skills necessary to perform the job at hand by screening their resume.
+While they may not have a lot of work experience, they can include educational experiences on their resumes to showcase their skills.

 It’s not uncommon for interns to be recommended by a faculty adviser or for there to be only one or two interns available for the exact skills you seek.
 In that case, you may opt not to go through a full interview process.